 First, what is validation?

 Can you recall a moment when you felt someone could really see and hear you, understand you, and respect your feelings?
 Can you think of a moment when you were allowed to truly have and inhabit your emotional space without being questioned, denied, or interfered with?
 This is validation.

 Validation doesn’t mean someone is simply offering their approval of what you feel.
 It’s not about whether they agree with you or not.
 It simply means: I hear you, I see you.
 And I may not understand you, but I’m still respecting your feelings.

 It also means: I am not judging, dismissing, or analyzing your feelings.
 I am not ignoring your emotions.
 I am not questioning why you feel what you feel.
 I am just acknowledging what you’re experiencing.

-When someone validates you it feels like an acknowledgement that your internal experience is real.
+When someone validates you, it feels like an acknowledgment that your internal experience is real.

 Why is validation important?